Inglan2/ext-remover-unblocked/ext-remover/README.md

 [**🔼 Back to top**](#ext-remover)

-## OlyBmmer
+## BadRecovery

-**OlyBmmer** is an exploit that allows users to unenroll school-managed Chromebooks.
-Due to the specificness of this exploit, please visit the linked repository: <a href='https://github.com/BinBashBanana/badrecovery'>OlyBmmer Exploit</a>
+**BadRecovery (Formerly OlyBmmer)** is an exploit that allows users to unenroll school-managed Chromebooks.
+Due to the specificness of this exploit, please visit the linked repository: <a href='https://github.com/BinBashBanana/badrecovery'>BadRecovery Exploit</a>

 [**🔼 Back to top**](#ext-remover)